zinzy/My-Digital-Garden/_notes/Ethics.md

 tags:
 -
 ---

-At this point in time, the ethics of this website are quite simple: it doesn't track users.
+### Privacy
+[I Don’t Track You Here, But Others Might](https://www.zylstra.org/blog/2020/01/i-dont-track-you-here-but-others-might/ "Permalink to I Don’t Track You Here, But Others Might").
+I think what you do on my website is your business, and so I make no effort to track you.
 Unless you tell me, I have no way of knowing that you're here.

-### Privacy
+I may, on occasion, embed content into a page from a service that does use cookies.

 ### Accessibility